gsong/ride-village/docs/prd.md

 - Deploy to Cloudflare Workers
 - Use Cloudflare D1 for data persistence
-- Basic authentication and session management
+- Clerk for authentication and session management
 - HTTPS for all communications

 # Development Roadmap